plepe/osm-alpha-roads/README.md

 ```

 # Run
 By default, the road database for Vienna, Austria will be loaded.
-Change the variable "bound" in download_data.js for a different area
+Change the variable "bounds" in download_data.js for a different area

 ```sh
 node ./download_data.js # create a file data.json with all roads in the selected area